WindowsNT/chatgpt-api/README.md

 # chat-gpt API for Win32

-This is code to use chatgpt API in Windows.
+A very simple single-header library to use chatgpt API in Windows.

 # Preparation